Village Cinema

 Village Cinema is a Greek subscription movie television network.
-It started operation on June 11, 2012, broadcasting exclusively on Cosmote TV.
+It started operation on June 11, 2012, broadcasting exclusively on Magenta TV.
 Initially, it belonged to the Demco Group, and from November 2022 to the Antenna Group.

 The television channel specializes in programming centered on the film industry and the creative process of movie production.
 The channel commenced its transmission with the screening of the film Buried, which marked its debut on Greek television.